Devesh-Daku/Devesh-Daku/README.md

 - 👋 Hi, I’m @Devesh-Daku
 - 👀 I’m interested in learninng stuff related software development
-- 🌱 I’m currently learning programming language c++
+- 🌱 I'm currently learning WebDev
-- 💞️ I’m looking to collaborate on any c related open source project
+- 💞️ I’m looking to collaborate on open source project suits my skills
-- 📫 How to reach me https://www.linkedin.com/in/devesh-suthar-ab33a9207
+- 📫 How to reach me https://www.linkedin.com/in/devesh-suthar-

 <!---
 Devesh-Daku/Devesh-Daku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.